Advancement and recognition in Scouting America: Order of the Arrow

 The Order of the Arrow is Scouting America's national honor society for experienced campers.

 Awards are separate and distinct from the membership levels of Ordeal and Brotherhood.
 Awards available through the Order of the Arrow include the Vigil Honor, Founder's Award, Distinguished Service Award, Lifetime Achievement Award, Red Arrow Award, E. Urner Goodman Camping Award, E. Urner Goodman, Scholarship Fund, National Service Award.
 Scholastic awards are also available to Arrowmen to aid in education expenses.

-Varsity Scouting
+Varsity Scouting (1984-2017)

 Advancement was a key part of the Varsity program.
-Varsity Scouts could earn any award or recognition that were available to Boy Scouts, including merit badges, ranks advancements, and other awards.
+Varsity Scouts earned any award or recognition that were available to Boy Scouts, including merit badges, rank advancements, and other awards.
 There were also several awards that were only available to Varsity Scouts, and sometimes their leaders.
-Due to the decision by the Church of Jesus Christ of Latter-Day Saints to cease participation in the Varsity Scouting program, the Boy Scouts of America decided to end the Varsity Scouting program, effective January 1, 2018.
+Due to the decision by the Church of Jesus Christ of Latter-Day Saints to cease participation in the Varsity Scouting program, BSA ultimately decided to end the Varsity Scouting program, effective January 1, 2018.